MostafaDawi/MyNote/README.md

 ## Technical Specifications

 - **Development Environment**:
-  - Built using Android Studio with MVVM (Model-View-ViewModel) architecture for clean code separation.
+  - Built using Android Studio with MVC (Model-View-Controller) architecture for clean code separation.

 - **Database**:
-  - Room Database used for local data storage (notes, users, and friendships).
+  - Room Database used for local data storage (notes, users, and friends).

 - **Security**:
   - User passwords are hashed with BCrypt for secure storage.
-  - User sessions managed with tokens, preventing unauthorized access.

 ## How to Use